-CoreSite Realty Corporation delivers network-dense, cloud-enabled, enterprise-class data center products and services across eight key North American markets.
-We connect, protect and deliver a reliable performance environment and continued operation of mission-critical data and IT infrastructure for more than 750 of the world's leading enterprises and Internet, private networking, mobility, and cloud service providers.
-Across 16 high-performance data centers, we help customers grow their businesses, by establishing connection, running performance-sensitive applications and securing their crucial data devices.
-CoreSite Realty Corporation, a Maryland corporation, completed our initial public offering of common stock on September 23, 2010 ("IPO").
+We deliver secure, reliable, high-performance data center solutions across eight key North American markets.
+We connect, protect and optimize performance-sensitive data, applications and computing workloads for more than 800 of the world's leading enterprises, network operators, cloud providers and supporting service providers.
+We completed our initial public offering of common stock on September 23, 2010 ("IPO").
 We operate as a real estate investment trust ("REIT") for federal income tax purposes and conduct certain activities through our taxable REIT subsidiaries.